angu-software/BoxCat/README.md

 ## How to use

-You using Box cat similar to the build in resource loading of the iOS SDK.
+You using _BoxCat_ similar to the build in resource loading of the iOS SDK.
 But instead of using the resource classes initialiser to load the resource you use the interface _BoxCat_ provides.

 To load an image resource you simply type.